 With that, I headed on to seek out Shadow Falls, which was about 0.5 miles away.
 It was obvious from the start that this was going to be a pain to get back out of.
 It was steep with no game trails and large blowdowns.

 More balloon remnants in the deep woods.
+Please do not release your helium balloons to be free and pollute everywhere.

 Here's a 3-part picture of what looks to be some old trail that I found back up near where the marsh started: